MikeBusuttil/kaggle/README.md

 #### attempt #5

-- Find what high %error correlates with
-- Graph correlation between high %error in house price & GrLivArea (or whatever it happens to correlate highly with)
-- Display 2 plots when calculating score instead of current display:
-  - histogram: %error in house price
-    - show error bars as that changes with every cross-validation set
-  - scatter-plot: y (where y correlates the highest with %error in house price) vs %error in house price when calculating score
-    - show error bars as that changes with every cross-validation set
 - implement what others have done and see how it compares
   - take log1p of all skewed numeric columns (skew > 0.8)
   - center & scale all numeric columns